alexander-gladyshev/M2B-documentation/README.md

-# The interanl M2B Objective-C style guide.
+# The internal M2B Objective-C style guide.

 This style guide outlines the coding conventions for M2B company.